Society of Certified Accountants and Auditors of Kosovo

 SMO 3: International Standards on Auditing

-With ISA adopted by law for application in all audits in Kosovo, SCAAK focuses on ensuring that the translated ISA are available to its members under formal agreements with the Albanian Institute of Certified Accountants (IEKA) and the Government of Kosovo as well as on supporting its members with the implementation of the standards.
+ISA are adopted by the Law No. 06/L–032 on Accounting, Financial Reporting and Auditing of 2019 for application in all audits in Kosovo as promulgated by the Kosovo Council for Financial Reporting (KCFR).
+Therefore, SCAAK focuses on ensuring that the translated ISA are available to the profession under formal agreements with the Albanian Institute of Certified Accountants (IEKA) and the Government of Kosovo as well as on supporting its members with the implementation of the standards.

 Between 2014–2016, SCAAK, in collaboration with IEKA, also translated and disseminated to its members the Albanian version of the IFAC Small and Medium Practices Committee’s Guide to Using International Standards on Auditing in the Audits of Small- and Medium-Sized Entities, Third Edition (both volumes).

-To further support its members with the implementation of the auditing standards, SCAAK reports that it maintains an ongoing process of regularly updating the educational material (P6-Auditing & P10-Advanced Auditing and Assurance) with regards to new and amended IAASB standards and the new material has been provided to its students who are enrolled in the certification program.
-However, it is not clear whether the latest version of ISA has been incorporated.
+To further support its members with the implementation of the auditing standards, SCAAK reports that it maintains an ongoing process of regularly updating the educational material with regards to new and amended IAASB standards.
+In 2021, SCAAK reports plans to update its educational materials.

-In addition, SCAAK is an active participant of the World Bank’s Center for Financial Reporting Reform Training of Trainers (ToT) for auditing, and has incorporated ISA tools and materials delivered during these ToT sessions into its own continuing professional development (CPD) sessions.
+In addition, SCAAK is an active participant of the World Bank’s Center for Financial Reporting Reform Training of Trainers (ToT) for auditing and has incorporated ISA tools and materials delivered during these ToT sessions into its CPD sessions.

 SMO 4: Code of Ethics for Professional Accountants

-As a professional association of accountants and auditors, SCAAK is required by the Law No.04/L–014 on Accounting, Financial Reporting and Audit (Law No.04/L–014) to adopt a Code of Ethics, which should be in line with the IESBA Code.
-In line with this requirement and regulations of the Kosovo Council for Financial Reporting (KCFR), SCAAK adopted the IESBA Code for application by its members.
+As a licensed association of accountants and auditors, SCAAK is required by the Law No. 06/L–032 on Accounting, Financial Reporting and Auditing of 2019 to adopt the IESBA Code of Ethics for application by its members.

-SCAAK signed an agreement in January 2012 with the Albanian Institute of Certified Accountants to provide an updated version of the code translated into Albanian to its members.
-As of 2017, SCAAK has disseminated an Albanian version of the 2015 IESBA Code of Ethics, with plans under way to translate and disseminate the 2016 Handbook between 2018–2019.
+SCAAK signed an agreement in January 2012 with the Albanian Institute of Certified Accountants to provide an updated, Albanian translation of the Code to its members.
+As of 2020, SCAAK has disseminated an Albanian version of the 2018 IESBA International Code of Ethics for Professional Accountants among its members.

-To support its members with the implementation of the ethical requirements, SCAAK reports that it maintains an ongoing process of regularly updating its initial professional development and continuing professional development (CPD) courses to incorporate latest developments in the international standard-setting area.
-With the NOCLAR standard becoming effective in July 2017, SCAAK reports that in 2016 its CPD programming included NOCLAR-related topics and the 2017 programs will also cover the subject.
+To support its members with the implementation of the ethical requirements, SCAAK reports that it regularly updates its initial professional development and continuing professional development (CPD) courses to incorporate latest developments.
+In 2019, SCAAK organized CPD on the NOCLAR standard and a workshop to raise awareness of importance of ethics in professional development of accountancy professionals.
+In 2020, a significant focus was on ethical considerations in digitalization and cybersecurity.

 SMO 5: International Public Sector Accounting Standards

-As only cash-basis IPSAS are presently adopted for application Kosovo, SCAAK reports to be promoting the incorporation of accrual-basis IPSAS into the national requirements through regular dialogue with the government.
-For example, during 2016-2017, SCAAK reports to have organized meetings for increasing the awareness of public sector financial management agenda.
+As only cash-basis IPSAS are presently adopted for application in Kosovo, SCAAK reports to be promoting the incorporation of accrual-basis IPSAS into the national requirements through regular dialogue with the government.
+For example, during 2016-2017, SCAAK reports to have organized meetings to increase awareness on public sector financial management.

-SCAAK has also worked to incorporate IPSAS into its educational and continuing professional development requirements and SCAAK reports to continue to provide translated IPSAS and other IPSASB pronouncements to members and to the Government.
-The society also reports to provide its comments to the IPSASB exposure drafts.
+SCAAK has also worked to incorporate IPSAS into its initial and continuing professional development requirements and reports to provide translated IPSAS and other IPSASB pronouncements to members and to the Government.
+The society also reports to provide its comments to IPSASB exposure drafts.

-Of special notice is SCAAK’s involvement in the education of accountants providing services in the public sector.
-In 2009, SCAAK signed a Memorandum of Understanding (MoU) with the Ministry of Finances for certification of civil servants and according to this memorandum, SCAAK received the right of exclusivity to be the sole authorized body to train, organize exams, and certify candidates for qualification in the field of public sector accounting in Kosovo.
+Of note is SCAAK’s involvement in the education of accountants providing services in the public sector.
+In 2009, SCAAK signed a Memorandum of Understanding (MoU) with the Ministry of Finance for certification of civil servants and accordingly, SCAAK is the sole authorized body to train, organize exams, and certify candidates in the field of public sector accounting in Kosovo.

-In 2009-2011, SCAAK and the Ministry of Finance established the Public Financial Management (PFM) Training Program with the aim of equipping financial officers in the public sector with necessary skills to improve the financial management and reporting in the public sector.
+In 2009-2011, SCAAK and the Ministry of Finance established the Public Financial Management (PFM) Training Program with the aim of equipping financial officers in the public sector with necessary skills to improve financial management and reporting in the public sector.
 Subsequently, in November 2015, SCAAK signed an MoU with the Chartered Institute of Public Finance and Accountancy (CIPFA) for a joint PFM certification scheme to strengthen public financial management capacity in the country.
+The MoU was further extended in 2020.
+The joint CIPFA program consists of two levels (i) Accounting Technician and (ii) Public Sector Certified Auditor.
 The organizations work together to develop and implement a co-branded professional training program for public servants in Kosovo and for a new generation of interested students to eventually become professionally qualified members with both SCAAK and CIPFA.
-A series of Train the Trainer workshops and the translation of the training materials were completed in 2016 and in 2016 the certification program was implemented, with the first Kosovars becoming full members of CIPFA.
+A series of Train the Trainer workshops and the translation of the training materials were completed in 2016 and in 2016 the certification program was implemented.

-SCAAK is encouraged to provide an update in its SMO Action Plan on the specific initiatives undertaken to promote the adoption of IPSAS in the jurisdiction.
+SCAAK has demonstrated that, within the scope of its authority, it is committed to meet the SMO 5 obligations and has established ongoing processes to maintain compliance.
+SCAAK is encouraged to provide an update in its SMO Action Plan on the specific initiatives undertaken to promote the adoption of accrual-basis IPSAS in the jurisdiction.

 SMO 6: Investigation and Discipline

-As a professional accounting and auditing association licensed by the Kosovo Council for Financial Reporting (KCFR), SCAAK is responsible for the investigation and discipline (I&D) of its membership under the Law No.04/L–014 on Accounting, Financial Reporting and Audit (Law No.04/L–014) and must report on its findings and disciplinary procedures regularly to the KCFR.
+As a licensed accounting and auditing association recognized by the Kosovo Council for Financial Reporting (KCFR), SCAAK is responsible for the investigation and discipline (I&D) of its membership under the Law No. 06/L–032 on Accounting, Financial Reporting and Auditing of 2019 and must report on its findings and disciplinary procedures for auditors regularly to the KCFR.
 The KCFR, in turn, is the entity responsible for carrying out the I&D of licensed associations, audit firms, and statutory auditors.
+SCAAK reports to be closely cooperating with KCFR on enhancing the I&D system in the jurisdiction, including providing technical advice and input to the development of secondary regulations following the adoption of the new law in 2019.

-In 2017, SCAAK undertook a self-assessment against the requirements of SMO 6 and reported that most of the requirements are embedded in its I&D system, with the exception of separate disciplinary and investigative bodies, including non-accountants in the committee, establishing an independent review of complaints on which no disciplinary actions have been taken, and making the results of the proceedings publicly available.
+In 2017, SCAAK undertook a self-assessment against the requirements of SMO 6 and reported that most of the requirements are embedded in its I&D system, except for separate disciplinary and investigative bodies, including non-accountants in the committee, establishing an independent review of complaints on which no disciplinary actions have been taken, and making the results of the proceedings publicly available.
+In the 2020 update to the self-assessment, SCAAK reported enhanced compliance with SMO 6, but is still lacking a process for the independent review of complaints on which there was no follow-up.

 SCAAK reports that in general it promotes awareness of I&D through continuing professional development programming, its webpage, seminars, and communicates the consequences of non-compliance.